gptsheet Documentation

 claude-haiku-4-5by default - Sidebar agent — full tool-use support via Anthropic's tool-use API

-Not yet supported via Anthropic key alone: =GPT_VISION (uses OpenAI), =GPT_WEB, =GPT_IMAGE, =GPT_MATCH.
+Not yet supported via Anthropic key alone: =AI_VISION (uses OpenAI), =AI_WEB, =AI_IMAGE, =AI_MATCH.
 These always use OpenAI keys.

 Gemini